The Data Analyst Roadmap for Freshers: Your 6-Month Guide

 Why do you absolutely need a capstone project?

 Because hiring managers don’t trust tutorials—they trust proof.
-Your capstone is the project that demonstrates you can handle the full lifecycle of analysis: pulling data with SQL, cleaning and analysing with Python, and presenting insights through visualisation.
-This can’t be a textbook exercise.
-Define a real business problem.
-Your project must showcase:
+Your capstone is the project that demonstrates you can handle the full lifecycle of analysis: pulling data with SQL, cleaning and analyzing with Python, and presenting insights through visualization.

 • Your unique methodology: How you approached the problem differently